Orcomp/SolutionGenerator/README.md

     - Initializes a git repository (files not added yet)

-Out of the box template include the following features:
+Out of the box templates include the following features:

 - All sources are under the /src folder
-- All rojects are configured to build artifacts into an "/output/configname" folder.
+- All projects are configured to build artifacts into an "/output/configname/projectname" folder.
-- The NuGet are configured to use the /lib folder
+- NuGet are configured to use the /lib folder
 - NuGet.exe included in the /tools/nuget folder
-- Utility scrips included in the repository root to
+- Utility scripts included in the repository root:
 	- Update NuGet.exe
     - Restore packages
     - Clean all